velakuruday/Event-Driven-Stock-Data-Indexer/README.md

 > Note: The application will successfully start only if all dependent
 > containers are running and healthy.

-In akhq, navigate to the previously created topic and publish a message:
+In akhq, navigate to _Topics > user.Updates > Produce to topic_ and publish the message:

 ```
 {